adambard/learnxinyminutes-docs/ada.html.markdown

    -- There are [dynamic length strings](https://ada-lang.io/docs/arm/AA-A/AA-A.4#Subclause_A.4.5) available in the standard library.

-   --  We can make an object be initialised to it's default values with the box --  notation, <>. ```others``` is used to indicate anything else that has not --  been explicitly initialized.
+   --  We can make an object be initialised to its default values with the box --  notation, <>. ```others``` is used to indicate anything else that has not --  been explicitly initialized.
    Null_Entity : constant Entities := (others => <>);